 Automatic appliances includes toasters that pop up the toast when it’s ready or washers and dryers that go through washing and drying cycles then shut off.
 These appliances are automatic but they are not what we can truly call automated or smart.

 There have been some new appliances and kitchen devices entering the market place under the category of Smart appliances.
 These devices host LCDs, internet connections and remote interaction with the user.
+You can look at Report King for reviews on products like these, to get a better picture of exactly what they have to offer.

 The T9000 is a refrigerator from Samsung that has a LCD screen that shows a clock and connects to the internet for the latest news.
 It also allows a user to enter any item they may be in need of and that information will be sent to your phone.
 The cost for this magic is approximately $4000.